 A small arrow head to the left of your My Passport external drive shows the levels.

-If the drive levels are still not showing, click on view on the top left of your Disk Utility pop up window.
+If the drive levels are not showing, click on Disk Utility > View.

 Now take a look at the top of the Disk Utility screen and click on the Erase option.